Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Introduction

+Another major challenge in RAW image enhancement lies in the highly uneven local exposure distributions, which are often overlooked by existing methods and lead to sub-optimal denoising performance.
+Most approaches adopt a global intensity scaling or a fixed exposure-time-based ratio to normalize illumination, neglecting spatial variations across the scene.
+Such global operations indiscriminately amplify both signal and noise, degrading image quality, especially in under- or over-exposed regions.
+Although some methods~\cite{retinexrawmamba,sied} introduced adaptive illumination correction modules, it still fails to fully account for local exposure characteristics.
+To address these issues, we propose a Local Distribution Adjustment (LoDA) module that adaptively aligns local feature statistics.
+By learning to adjust local luminance and contrast distributions, LoDA effectively suppresses noise amplification and preserves fine structural details, achieving more robust RAW-domain denoising under complex illumination conditions.

+In addition, existing multi-stage enhancement frameworks~\cite{DNF, retinexrawmamba} typically rely on feedback mechanisms that fuse latent features between stages.
+Although this can facilitate information reuse, it also introduces domain ambiguity, as features from intermediate stages may not be aligned with the evolving enhancement domain.
+To mitigate this problem, we eliminate direct latent feature fusion and instead design a Multi-Prior Fusion (MPF) strategy.
+MPF uses three priors from the auxiliary branch, including the aligned RAW from LoDA, the denoised RAW from a simple denoising net, and the high frequency component from the denoised RAW, and fuses them through skip connections.
+This design not only preserves domain consistency but also enhances fine-detail reconstruction via high-frequency modulation guided by the learned priors.

+In summary, our work presents a unified framework that jointly tackles the effectiveness, efficiency, and robustness challenges of RAW image enhancement.
+By integrating hierarchical feature interaction, locally adaptive exposure adjustment, and multi-prior guidance, the proposed approach achieves a balanced trade-off between number of parameters and reconstruction quality, advancing both the performance and practicality of RAW-domain enhancement.

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a new Hierarchical Mixing Architecture (HiMA) for low-light ISP, which integrates CSA and Mamba at different layers to improve efficiency. \item We introduce LoDA for locally adaptive denoising in the first stage and MPF for detail-preserving reconstruction in the second stage by fusing multiple priors. \item Extensive experiments on the SID, MCR, and ELD datasets demonstrate the effectiveness of our method, which achieves state-of-the-art results across multiple metrics with fewer or comparable parameters and FLOPs. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a new Hierarchical Mixing Architecture (HiMA) for low-light RAW image enhancement, which integrates channel attention and Mamba at different layers for different feature scales to reduce the number of parameters while improve the performance. \item We introduce LoDA for locally adaptive exposure correction and MPF for detail-preserving reconstruction by fusing multiple priors. \item Extensive experiments on the SID, MCR, and ELD datasets demonstrate the effectiveness of our method, which achieves state-of-the-art results across multiple metrics with fewer or comparable parameters and FLOPs. \end{itemize}